-Many Engineers and Designers will want to place a second radius dimension on the second arc, but the reference and the tolerance for the feature will be from the wrong location.
-Slots like these will mate with other parts.
-The dimension controlling these surfaces is based off the 1.125 dimension, so use an Aligned Dimension to explain the part.
+Many Engineers Designers will want to place a second radius dimension on the second arc, but the reference and the tolerance for the feature will be from the wrong location. like these will mate with other parts.
+The dimension controlling these surfaces is based off the 1 125 dimension.
+SO use Aligned Dimension to explain the part.

-Figure 6.16 - Using the Aligned Dimension Tool

-Using the Angular Dimension Tool
+Figure 6.16 - Using the Aligned Dimension Tool Using the Angular Dimension Tool

-There are two angular dimensions to place in the Circular drawing.
-Remember how easy the command is to use?
-Select the Angular Dimension tool on the Dimension toolbar and select two converging lines (non-parallel) to place the one place decimal on the drawing.
+There are two angular dimensions to explain in the Circular drawing and remember how easy the command is to use.
+Select the Angular Dimension tool on the Dimension toolbar and you need to select two converging lines (non-parallel) to place the one place decimal on the drawing.

-For the first pick, select the green center mark on the upper right 0.75 hole.
-For the second pick, select the vertical centerline at the top of the drawing.
+For the first pick, select the green center mark on the upper right 0.75 hole and for the second pick, select the vertical centerline at the top of the drawing.
 You will need to make a third selection to place the 60.0-degree dimension text on the drawing (Figure 6.17).